-No stress tests have been carried out for this risk type as the Board does not deem this to be a material issue for the Company.
+No stress tests have been carried out for this risk type as the Board does not deem this to be a material issue for the Company, except in the most exceptional conditions.
+This is regularly reviewed.

 C.4.5 Expected profit in future premiums